Parti Québécois takes riding of Chicoutimi, continuing byelection win streak

 Already have an account?
 Log in here »

-The riding had been a PQ stronghold before Andrée Laforest captured it twice for the Coalition Avenir Québec, first in 2018 and again in 2022.
+The riding had been a stronghold for the party before Andrée Laforest captured it twice for the CAQ, first in 2018 and again in 2022.

-The Parti Québécois is high in the polls ahead of the provincial election in the fall, and leader Paul St-Pierre Plamondon promises to hold a sovereignty referendum by 2030 if he’s elected premier.
+The Parti Québécois is high in the polls ahead of the provincial election in the fall, and leader Paul St-Pierre Plamondon has promised a sovereignty referendum by 2030 if he becomes premier.

-The byelection takes place with a leadership race underway for the CAQ, as Premier François Legault has announced he’s stepping down.
+The byelection took place with a leadership race underway for the CAQ, as Premier François Legault has announced he’s stepping down.

 Meanwhile, the Quebec Liberals announced their new leader, Charles Milliard, on Feb.
 13.